birdnorf/Fantasy-DFS-Lineup-Builder/README.md

     *Avg Score/Week
     *Team
     *Draft Kings Salary
-  3. Option to get the top player (based on Avg Score/Week)
+  3. Option to get the top players at each position (based on Avg Score/Week)

+In Development:
+  1. Algorithm for Building Lineups
+  2. Write Data To CSV file able to be imported into Draft Kings